The life sciences industry is growing at a tremendous pace.

 “Ghosting is something that employers have been guilty of for years.”

 “I've gone as far as having two phone interviews, an in person interview, and then a site wide interview with a dozen or so employees only to then not hear anything.”

-Although you’re extremely busy, do not ghost the candidates.
+So, the next among the branding tips that you should care about, even if you’re extremely busy, do not ghost the candidates.
 Communicate with these individuals, even if it’s just a quick email to say they are not being considered.
 You are a brand ambassador for your organization to candidates throughout the hiring process, so ensure they have a positive experience with your brand.
 Just because you’re not hiring them today, doesn’t mean they won’t be a key candidate in the future.